finnhacks42/lasercutcode/demo2/bubbles.md

   public float distance(Circle other) {
-	 return WRITE SOME CODE HERE TO RETURN THE DISTANCE TO THE OTHER CIRCLE }
+	 return WRITE SOME CODE HERE TO RETURN THE DISTANCE TO THE OTHER CIRCLE
+	 // you can get the x and y coordinates of the other circle with other.x and other.y }

   public void moveTo(float x, float y){